 The Phillipe Briand designed Jeanneau Sun Odyssey 419 has been described as a fast cruiser, but not a racer, per se.
-Nonetheless, it is suitable for our kind of racing, the 20 Wednesday night races held here in Holland, MI each season.
-We race in the Jib & Main fleet and think we will carry a PHRF handicap of 100 which means if we are racing against another boat thought to be potentially slower and that had a PHRF handicap of 150, we would have to beat them by 50 seconds per mile.
-The races are usually about 4 miles so we would need to finish at least 3 minutes ahead of them to place above them in the "corrected time" results.
+Nonetheless, it is suitable for our kind of racing, ithe 20 Wednesday night races held here in Holland, MI each season.
+We race in the Jib & Main fleet and believe we will carry a PHRF handicap of 136, although that has not been finalized for 2018, which means if we are racing against another boat thought to be potentially slower and that had a PHRF handicap of 151, we would have to beat them by 15 seconds per mile.
+The races are usually about 4 miles so we would need to finish about a minute ahead of them to place above them in the "corrected time" results.
 PHRF is the name of the handicapping system and I believe it stands for performance handicapping racing fleet.
-The Lake Michigan PHRF organization determines the handicaps for each boat and we haven't received our PHRF rating yet.
+The Lake Michigan PHRF organization determines the handicaps for each boat and we haven't received our 2018 PHRF rating yet.

-Our 2016 crew consisted of Curt VanDuren, Mark & Bethany Beckman, Jane Fountain and Andy McDonald.
+Our 2017 crew consisted of Curt VanDuren, Mark & Bethany Beckman, Bob Koch, Chuck Mueller, and Bill Parks.
 Sometimes we will bring in West Coast talent like our grandson, Everest Brady.
 Curt has been with me forever, including the ill-fated Clipper Cup race in 2007.
 You can read about that experience in the story "The Ghost Ships Will Have To Wait" that appears on the "Writings of Captain Nowak" page on this website.
-Our best finish this season was in the 2016 Anchorage Cup, the race from Grand Haven to Holland, when we finished 1st in class and 10th overall in a fleet of 50 sailboats.
+Our best finish this season was in the 2017 Anchorage Cup, the race from Grand Haven to Holland, when we finished 1st in our division in Jib & Main.